Code-Institute-Submissions/kind-soul-yoga/README.md

   2. For SSH key: first click on 'Use SSH' then click on the checklist icon to the right of the URL.
 3. Open the _Terminal._
 4. Change the current working directory to the destination of the cloned directory.
-5. Type &quot;git clone&quot; and then paste the URL you copied earlier.
+5. Type "git clone" and then paste the URL you copied earlier.
 6. Press _Enter_ to create your local clone.

-More information can be found on the following link: Cloning a Repository (link).
+More information can be found [here](https://docs.github.com/en/enterprise/2.13/user/articles/cloning-a-repository).

 ## Credits